 April 16, 2009: Apple hits back at Microsoft following an advertisement that criticizes Cupertino for failing to sell decent laptops for less than $1,000.

 “A PC is no bargain when it doesn’t do what you want,” Mac PR director Bill Evans tells Bloomberg.
 “The one thing that both Apple and Microsoft can agree on is that everyone thinks the Mac is cool.
 With its great designs and advanced software, nothing matches it at any price.”

 Apple vs. Microsoft: An ad battle

 Microsoft’s “Laptop Hunter” ad campaign, which prompted Apple’s response, followed customers as they went in search of affordable laptops.
 The ads spotlighted the “Apple tax” — the premium paid by consumers who bought Macs over much more affordable Windows PCs.

-As can be seen in the below example, the Microsoft ads did not criticize Apple laptops for any design element.
+As can be seen in the below example, the Microsoft ads did not criticize Apple laptops for any design element or performance shortcoming.
 Rather, they focused on pricing.

 Hitting back at Apple’s ‘I’m a Mac’ ads

-Microsoft’s goal?
+Microsoft’s goal in all this?
 To counter the negative image of the PC fueled by Apple’s popular “I’m a Mac” ad campaign.

 Redmond had reason to worry.
 After dominating Apple throughout the 1990s, Microsoft was starting to decline in popularity in the 2000s.
 At the same time, Apple was enjoying a hot streak.
 This was partially thanks to the “halo effect” of hit products like the iPhone and iPod, which brought in new fans.

 In May 2010, Apple finally overtook Microsoft in market value.
 A little over a year after that, on August 9, 2011, Apple blew past oil giant ExxonMobil to become the world’s most valuable company.